 Maximizing his extensive experience, he is currently undertaking the task of further improving the creative excellency of the company.
 He is also a member of the Tokyo Copywriters Club.

-He has won multiple awards both domestic and international such as the likes of TCC (Tokyo Copywriters Club) Best Newcomer Award, JAAA (Japan Advertising Agencies Association) Creator of the Year Award Medalist, ACC (All Japan Confederation of Creativity) Tokyo Creativity Gold Award, Transit Advertising Awards Grand Award in Planning category, Beneficial Advertisements for Consumers Contest Gold Award, Dentsu Advertising Award Grand Award, Nikkei Advertising Awards Best Award, D&AD2020 Yellow Pencil, The One Show2020 GOLD, Cannes Lions, Clio, One Show, Spikes Asia, London International Awards, New York Festivals, Times Asia-Pacific Advertising Awards, AD STARS and more.
+He has won multiple awards both domestic and international such as the likes of TCC (Tokyo Copywriters Club) Best Newcomer Award, JAAA (Japan Advertising Agencies Association) Creator of the Year Award Medalist, ACC (All Japan Confederation of Creativity) Tokyo Creativity Gold Award, Transit Advertising Awards Grand Award in Planning category, Beneficial Advertisements for Consumers Contest Gold Award, Dentsu Advertising Award Grand Award, Nikkei Advertising Awards Best Award, D&AD2020 Yellow Pencil, The One Show2020 GOLD, Cannes Lions, Clio, New York Festivals, London International Awards, Spikes Asia, Times Asia-Pacific Advertising Awards, AD STARS and more.

 Rui Nago, Executive Planning Director at Grey Japan, joined Grey in 2010.
 He has handled numerous campaigns such as P&G Febreze “Family with Passion," Joy "Challenge Joy," and Pantene “#HairWeGo”, “More Freedom to Job Hunting” and “Hairy Tale,” and has expertise in insight digging, product concepting, brand strategy and creative strategy planning, and communication strategy development.